started to hoot.

 problems the boot.

-How reading tools and technology solve reading problems and help diagnose problem causes or identify a problem child.
+Reading tools and technology solve reading problems, help diagnose problem causes and may identify a problem child.

 Family Matters?
 Regular reading times should be scheduled.
-Adults are faced with daily disruptions.
-A child's commitment to learning can push our focus to the big picture, allowing us to dwell on what most matters in life.
+Adults face daily disruptions.
+A child's commitment to learning can push parental focus to the big picture, allowing them to dwell on what most matters in life.

 Playing it Cool?
 Fear can be out of proportion with reality.
 Expecting the worst creates reluctant to act, preventing diagnosis of the cause.
 Learning structures explored with the child should be discussed with experts.